nglthu/English_5_1_24/CPU.md

 + Without caching, more main memory bandwidth being used for instruction fetching, resulting in a higher memory power consumption

++ When the processor incorporates an on-chip cache of a particular size, poor code density results in a smaller pro-portion of the working set being held in the cache at any time, increasing the cache miss rate, resulting in an even greater increase in the main memory bandwidth requirement and consequent power consumption.

 In 1980 standard semiconductor memories (DRAMs - Dynamic Random Access Memories) could operate at around 3 MHz for random accesses and at 6 MHz for sequential (page mode) accesses.

 The CISC microprocessors of the time could access memory at most at 2 MHz, so memory bandwidth was not being exploited